 - 1. Students will use only the computer that is assigned to me and will not attempt to access any unauthorized computer. - 2.
 Student will not attempt to use any software or hardware with the approval of the instructor. - 3.
 Student will not vandalize any software or hardware. - 4.
 Student will not modify any system settings (i.e. display, screensavers, device properties, etc.) - 5.
 Student will not disrupt the privileges of other computer users or misrepresent other computer users (i.e. log in as another user, or share a username with others except for parents or teachers) - 6.
-Student will not copy, change, read or use anyone else's software or files without prior permission from the instructor. - 7.
-Student will use the Internet exclusively for educational activities which are specified by the instructor. - 8.
+Student will not copy, change, read or use anyone else's software or files without prior permission from the instructor.

+- 7. Student will use the Internet exclusively for educational activities which are specified by the instructor. - 8.
 When on the internet, student will not reveal any personal information about themselves or anyone else. - 9.
 When on the Internet, student will not send messages that contain inappropriate content.
 This includes profanity and any other non-academic activity. - 10.
 When on the Internet, student will not purchase or sell any goods or services. - 11.
-When on the Internet, student will not download, upload, or otherwise gain inappropriate access to any unauthorized or copyrighted material(s). - 12.
-Students understand that violating any part of this agreement may result in disciplinary action.
+When on the Internet, student will not download, upload, or otherwise gain inappropriate access to any unauthorized or copyrighted material(s). - 12.5th -8th grade students will receive a Student Chromebook Use and Expectations Agreement with more guidelines on Chromebook use at MGCS.